BryanMwangi/termtrivia/README.md

 TermTrivia is a simple CLI app and server that offers Computer Science questions that are locally stored.
 Future releases will include dynamic question generation as well as different topics.

+Term Trivia's server was built using my own framework called [Pine](https://github.com/BryanMwangi/pine).
+Please feel free to give it a star if you like it.

 ## Getting Started

 To get started, you will need to make sure that the server is running.
 There minimum requirements are: